Napster8/FEA--Truss-Problem-Solving-using-Python/README.md

-# FEA--Truss-Problem-Solving-using-Python
+# Finite Element Analysis
+Solving a Structural Truss Problem

 This is just side-project written during the evenings (free time).
 Of-course the code can be efficient by using classes.

-Currently working on building a general truss problem solver.
+No longer under development.